xyproto/orbiton/README.md

 * Characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
 * Unicode characters may not be displayed correctly when loading a file.
 * Inserting new lines with `return` is broken.
+* Inserting blank characters is broken.
+* The undo feature is broken.

 ## Hotkeys